Guigui220D/zig-sfml-wrapper/readme.md

 ### What this is

 This is a wrapper for CSFML.
 Theres no problem importing CSFML in Zig, but the resulting code can be a little bit messy.
-My goal is to make things close enought to SFML, with nice methods.
+My goal is to make things close enough to SFML, with nice methods.

 ### How much is done